 | Output formats | SVG, speedscope, text | Text report, script for flamegraphs |

 py-spy when you need to profile pure Python code.
 It provides a quick, easy-to-read view of the Python code.
-It has very low overhead, so it’s suitable to use in production.
-It’s ideal when you need to see Python function names and line numbers, or want to understand GIL contention.
+It has low overhead, so it’s suitable to use in production.
+It’s a good fit when you need to see Python function names and line numbers, or want to understand GIL contention.

 Use perf when you need to profile system-level performance.
 It provides a detailed view of the C extensions and kernel code, including CPU cache, branch prediction, and hardware counter data.
-It’s ideal when you suspect issues in native libraries (numpy, pandas C code, etc.), or need to correlate Python and kernel activity.
+It’s a good fit when you suspect issues in native libraries (such as numpy or pandas C code), or need to correlate Python and kernel activity.

 Use both tools when you need to profile complex performance issues and get a complete picture of the performance.
-This is particularly useful if your code uses significant C extensions.
+This is useful if your code uses C extensions.

-Bothpy-spy and perf can encounter a “Process not found” error when trying to profile a process.
+Bothpy-spy and perf can return a “Process not found” error when you profile a process.

-Both tools need to attach to the target process.
-If the target process is not running, or the PID is incorrect, the tools will fail with a “Process not found” error.
+Both tools must attach to the target process.
+If the target process is not running, or the PID is incorrect, the tools fail with a “Process not found” error.

 To fix this, verify the target process is running and the PID is correct.